After historic refusal to play, the Bucks return with a convincing win in a somber setting

 Blake’s shooting was not the only recent news development weighing on the minds of Milwaukee’s players.
 Before tipoff, the NBA held a moment of silence for Cliff Robinson, Lute Olson and Chadwick Boseman, flashing their images on the big video boards behind the benches.
 The three men — an NBA all-star, a college coaching legend and the actor best known for playing the title role in “Black Panther” — had died since Thursday.

-The death of Boseman, of a previously unrevealed cancer diagnosis, prompted an outpouring of support from the NBA community Friday night, and word of Robinson’s passing spread early Saturday.
+The death of Boseman, of a previously unrevealed cancer, prompted an outpouring of support from the NBA community Friday night, and word of Robinson’s passing spread early Saturday.
 With multiple players in the bubble expressing feelings of emotional exhaustion in the wake of Blake’s shooting, the three-day shutdown had seemed like a needed respite.
 Instead, play resumed under even more somber circumstances.

 “Praying for his family,” Antetokounmpo said of Boseman, whom he had met and whom he called a “great actor and great human being.”

 Milwaukee entered the bubble as the East’s favorite, and its first-round play vacillated from concerning to dominant.
-A flat Game 1 loss ensured the Bucks were the only of the East’s four semifinalists not to sweep, and all-star forward Khris Middleton opened the playoffs in a shooting slump.
+A flat Game 1 loss ensured the Bucks were the only East semifinalist not to sweep, and all-star forward Khris Middleton opened the playoffs in a shooting slump.
 But Antetokounmpo restored order before long: The undermanned Magic, which was missing multiple key frontcourt pieces, could do little to slow his parade of thunderous dunks and acrobatic finishes.

 At the end of Game 5, Antetokounmpo sealed the Magic’s fate by drilling a dagger three-pointer from the left side.
 For years, analysts have identified the outside shot as the major weakness in his game.
 Antetokounmpo made 3 of 6 three-point attempts Saturday, leaving the Magic to begin the Disney World checkout process.